 Open Window’s Financial Aid Office consists of the director of finance and operations (DFO) and controller.
 These financial aid officers determine a student’s eligibility for aid and the amount of the award based upon the family’s demonstrated need.
 All financial award recommendations by the Financial Aid Office are reviewed by the Financial Aid Committee for final approval.
 The Financial Aid Committee includes the controller, the DFO, the head of school, and the director of admissions.
 All discussions and communications regarding the determination of eligibility for aid are kept strictly confidential.

 Admissions decisions are based on a variety of factors; however, a student’s eligibility for admission is assessed separately from the financial aid process.
 In determining eligibility for admission, the Admissions Committee is not aware if a family has applied for financial aid.

 The financial aid process requires families to provide information of an inherently personal nature and Open Window School adheres to the highest standards of confidentiality.
-New applicants are evaluated for eligibility for admission by Controller and CFO prior to the sharing of any financial aid information with the admissions office.
-The financial aid committee reviews the applicant’s financial information in order to make award decisions.
+Applicants are evaluated for eligibility for admission prior to the sharing of any financial aid information with the admissions office.
+The Financial Aid Committee reviews the applicant’s financial information in order to approve award decisions.
 The school does not disclose the financial status of families to teachers or other families.
 In the case of separated and/or divorced parents, no information will be given by the school to either parent regarding the other parent’s financial disclosures.
 The school safeguards the confidentiality of financial aid applications, records, and decisions while respecting the right of each family to discuss its own financial aid outcomes in an appropriate manner.

 In order for a family to be considered for financial aid for the next school year, they must apply by the deadline each year.
 The size of awards will continue to depend upon demonstrated need, the number of financial aid applicants, and dollars available.